nodecross/nodex/examples/nodejs/app/README.md

 ![Secure Messaging with Node.js Using NodeX Agent](https://github.com/nodecross/nodex/assets/23056537/401a1491-fbe8-439a-ab06-5c04746c8375)

-Leveraging NodeX Agent, this example illustrates the secure transmission of machine-specific data (CPU temperature) between two processes.
+Leveraging NodeX Agent, this example illustrates the secure transmission of machine-specific data (amount of freeable memory) between two processes.
 It's particularly relevant for developers aiming to incorporate secure messaging in distributed Node.js systems.

 This sample serves as a practical guide for developers looking to implement secure messaging in their Node.js applications, particularly useful in scenarios where the data needs to be shared across a network securely.